fadlykayo/H8-Phase-0/README.md

 ## About Me

 >_Hi, I am Fadly Kayo and this is my github page.
 I am pursuing my dream as a game developer.
 Do you share the same dream?
-Let's make nothing into something!
+Let's make nothing into something together!
 Feel free to contact me at:_
 >* _Facebook: [Fadly Kayo](https://www.facebook.com/fadlykayo)_
 >* _E-mail: f_kayo@yahoo.com, fadly.kayo@googlemail.com_
 >* _Slack: @fadlykayo_